Best Mastercard credit cards of 2020

 Best hotel card

-The IHG Premier card has a 140,000-point bonus, which you can earn after spending $3,000 in the first three months from opening the account.
+The IHG Premier card has a 125,000 bonus points and a free night after you spend $3,000 on purchases in the first three months of account opening.

 If you have the old IHG Select card (no longer available to new applicants), you can still qualify for the IHG Premier card and that means you can earn two annual reward-night certificates — one on each card — each year.